Jaemu/jsgames/README.md

 **Run it:**
 - Navigate into the folder with index.html
-- run 'python -m SimpleHTTPServer'
+- run `python -m SimpleHTTPServer`
 - go to localhost:8000 in your browser